magicmarc/marks-reverie/src/content/posts/a-tale-of-two-cities.md

 Maybe it’s the same with cities.
 Sydney, with its order and shine, teaches you how to build; Melbourne, with its rain and chaos, reminds you why you began.
 One speaks in boardroom tones, the other hums in alleyways—but the conversation, I suspect, is the same.

-Perhaps Sydney and Melbourne were never opposites at all.

 Perhaps I could travel from one to another sometimes.

 I don’t wish to become the muttering dreamer on a Melbourne tram, lost in his own brilliance; nor the immaculate opportunist or corporate machine in a Sydney office.

-If there’s a stage between the two, I’d like to live there, still believing that art, and maybe life itself, is best performed when you can hear the audience breathe.
+I wish to build AND dream, argue AND reconcile, fall but still creating.
+> Because maybe, just maybe, Sydney and Melbourne were never that far apart.